Tharun-Gr/tharun-gr/README.md

 # 💫 About Me:
-I’m a graduate student in a master’s in computer science program focused on Software Engineering, Cloud Computing, distributed systems, and machine learning at George Washington University.<br><br>Passionate software engineer with 3+ years of significant experience in building software applications with a solid understanding of SDLC, OOPS design patterns, distributed system designs, container orchestration, and CI/CD pipelines.
+I’m a graduate student in a master’s in computer science program focused on Software Engineering, Cloud Computing, distributed systems, and machine learning at George Washington University.<br><br>Passionate software engineer with 3+ years of significant experience in building software applications with a solid understanding of SDLC, OOPS design patterns, distributed system designs, container orchestration, and CI/CD pipelines.<br><br>Hands-on experience in full stack development and relational databases, and in all stages of the software development cycle, from planning and design to test-driven development and deployment with extensive agile environment methodology experience.<br><br>I help companies design and develop feature-rich, high-performance, robust cloud-based software applications in a fast-paced development environment.

 ## 🌐 Socials: